jline/jline3/README.md

 Description
 -----------

 JLine is a Java library for handling console input.
-It is similar in functionality to [BSD editline](http://www.thrysoee.dk/editline/) and [GNU readline](http://www.gnu.org/s/readline/).
+It is similar in functionality to [BSD editline](http://www.thrysoee.dk/editline/) and [GNU readline](http://www.gnu.org/s/readline/) but with additional features that bring it in par with [ZSH line editor](http://zsh.sourceforge.net/Doc/Release/Zsh-Line-Editor.html).
 People familiar with the readline/editline capabilities for modern shells (such as bash and tcsh) will find most of the command editing features of JLine to be familiar.

-JLine 2.x is an evolution of [JLine 1.x](https://github.com/jline/jline) which was previously maintained at [SourceForge](http://jline.sourceforge.net/).
+JLine 3.x is an evolution of [JLine 2.x](https://github.com/jline/jline2).

 License
 -------